-WASHINGTON, D.C. -- "The magnitude of the celebration is awesome," said Dr. Mark Deitch, who with his fiancee, Dr. Mimi Taitz, drove 10 hours from Atlanta to Washington, D.C., to be a part of chiropractic history.
+WASHINGTON, D.C. -- "The magnitude of the celebration is awesome," said Dr. Mark Deitch, who with his fiancee, Dr. Mimi Taitz, drove 10 hours from Atlanta to Washington, D.C., to be a part of chiropractic history."It's great to see all chiropractors come together and see the greatest speakers in the profession."

 It was indeed a grand celebration, and one for the history books.
 At the Washington, D.C., convention center, speakers, exhibitors, chiropractors, staff, and families (from more than 50 countries) joined together to pay homage to the past and embrace chiropractic's future.